Continue without accepting

 The origin of coliving 💡

-This phenomenon, born in the United States in the 19th century was quickly copied by Denmark in the 20th century where the first buildings with shared kitchens were designed with the aim of optimising time and costs for families.
+This phenomenon, born in the United States in the 19th century was quickly copied by Denmark in the 20th century where the first buildings with shared kitchens were designed with the aim of optimizing time and costs for families.
 London immediately offered its first shared spaces.
 Its first building, Isokon, already included a shared kitchen and services such as laundry and shoe shining.

 With more than 50,000 beds planned or existing at the end of 2020, coliving has invaded Europe.
 Literally known as “living together”, this type of housing differs from shared accommodation and other residences managed by its community of inhabitants (“co-livers”) and its services, sometimes thematic, are included.